 …And as a reward at the end of the week for all of that slaving over a hot stove, food delivery is a must so download and use the UK’s favourite food delivery apps (Deliveroo, Uber Eats, Just Eat) when you can’t face another slice of the lasagne you made a week ago.
 But remember to keep this as a treat, as it’s easy to slip into the habit of always ordering in.
 According to Tom Sanders, a professor of nutrition at Kings College London, you can eat well at home for £12 a week.
 Considering the average pub meal is the same price, you can make real savings by choosing to cook at home.

 We’re not sure what it is about students and onesies, but all we know is that it’s a match to rival Romeo and Juliet.
 Oh, and that we want one.
 Now.
 You’ll quickly come to realise how perfect onesies are for lounging around your flat.
 Just remember to throw it in the washing machine every now and again.

 When it comes to visiting home, you’ll want to do it as cheaply as possible and last time we checked, train tickets weren’t cheap.
 Therefore, investing in a student railcard will feel like a lifesaver as it entitles you to 30% off standard prices.
 Or, if you live further away than that, it will at least give you the chance to explore your new country at a fraction of the price!

 8. First aid kit

-No student house in London or any other place for that matter should be without a decent supply of things like plasters and paracetamols, so stock up…especially for freshers week!
-With 90% of new students getting fresher’s flu in their first month at university, it’s worth investing in whatever will help minimise the dreaded illness!
+No student house in London, or any other place for that matter, should be without a decent supply of things like plasters and paracetamols, so stock up!
+With 90% of new students getting a cold or flu in their first month at university, it’s worth investing in whatever will help minimise the dreaded illness!